Security Alert: New Spam Campaign Delivers Trickbot Payload, Spoofs Dropbox

 How to stay safe from banking trojans

 Trickbot is known for its banking trojan features and the various ways used by cyber criminals to steal users’ personal information and harvest their sensitive data.
+We recommend you:

 - Always have your operating system, and all your apps and other software programs, updated because it’s the first place where malicious actors look to exploit flaws.